Joyo Vintage Phase JF-06 Pedal Review

 Under: Guitar Gear Reviews

-The Joyo JF-06 Vintage Phase Guitar Pedal is a simple one knob phaser effect stompbox reportedly based on the MXR Phase 90.
-There’s not much to do but boy does it sound good!
+The Joyo Vintage Phase Guitar JF-06 Pedal is a simple single knob phaser effect pedal.
+It’s reportedly based on the MXR Phase 90.
+There’s not much to the pedal, but boy does it sound good!

-You will have heard the iconic MXR Phase 90 on a ton of records, including The O’Jays song For The Love of Money.
-As well as on countless Eddie Van Halen and David Gilmore records.
+You will have heard the iconic MXR Phase 90 on a ton of records, including The O’Jays’ song For The Love of Money, on countless Eddie Van Halen and David Gilmore records.
 As classic sounds go, you can’t beat the Phrase 90 sound!

 Build Quality: 8/10

-The pedal is fairly well built with both jack sockets being fixed to the case and not mounted to the PCB.
-Using this type of jack socket means JOYO have really thought about longevity.
+Overall, the pedal is fairly well built.
+The jack sockets are fixed to the case, not mounted to the PCB.
+By using this construction method, Joyo, has really thought about longevity.

-However, The power socket isn’t fixed to the case and is instead PCB mounted.
-Thankfully, it’s at the top of the pedal which makes it easy to add to any pedalboard without needing a super long power cable.
+However, the power socket isn’t fixed to the case and is instead PCB mounted.
+Thankfully, it’s at the top of the pedal making it easy to add to any pedalboard without needing a super long power cable.

 The LED placement is a little weird as it’s to the left of the footswitch and not near the control.
 That said, it’s bright and I’m sure you won’t miss seeing whether it’s on or off – regardless of how dark the stage is.

-On the bottom, the battery compartment is easy to access and uses a plastic door.
+`On the bottom, the battery compartment is easy to access and uses a plastic door.
 So, it’s easy to power the pedal using a 9-Volt battery, if you prefer.